rvanlaar/djangorecipe/README.rst

   from within the django process anymore.
 So the script must already be passed the correct settings environment variable.

+  **Note**: the package the script is in must be in the "eggs" option of your part.
+So if you use gunicorn, add it there (or add it as a dependency of your project).

 eggs
   Like most buildout recipes, you can/must pass the eggs (=python packages) you want to be available here.
 Often you'll have a list in the